 The Many Faces of Tudor England

-In March of 2019, the Mary Rose Trust launched a new temporary exhibition based on scientific ‘forensic archaeology’, wherein DNA taken from some of the remains of the crew members was examined in detail.
+In March of 2019, the Mary Rose Trust launched a new exhibition based on scientific ‘forensic archaeology’, wherein DNA taken from some of the remains of the crew members was examined in detail.
 The outcome of these studies revealed that the crew of the Mary Rose were far more diverse than originally thought and hailed from all over Europe and Africa.

 Working with the Mary Rose team, we conceived and developed a series of touchscreen interpretation programmes around the key facts derived from the DNA and genealogical studies.